-Cameron University will kick off its 11th Academic Festival, “Connections: Information Transfer Between People,” with a presentation by mental health advocate Frank Warren.
-The event, which is free and open to the public, takes place on Tuesday, September 22, at 7:30 p.m.
-Tickets are required for admission and can be reserved online at http://www.cameron.edu/festivalxi.
-The deadline to order tickets is Friday, September 11.
-Tickets will be distributed by mail or can be picked up in advance from the Office of Public Affairs, Administration Building, Room 150 beginning on Monday, September 14.
+Cameron University’s 11th Academic Festival, “Connections: Information Transfer Between People,” continues with a presentation by generational expert Lynne Lancaster on Tuesday, November 10, in Aggie Gym.
+The presentation is free and open to the public; however tickets are required for admission.
+Tickets may be reserved online at http://www.cameron.edu/festivalxi.
+The deadline to order tickets is Friday, October 30.
+Tickets will be distributed by mail or can be picked up in advance from the Office of Public Affairs, Administration Building, Room 150 beginning on Monday, November 2.
+Social distancing protocols will be in place, and masks will be required.
 For ticket information, call 580-581-2211.

 The Cameron University Department of Education will hold a “CU Become A Teacher” virtual workshop for anyone who is considering entering the teaching field.
 The Zoom presentation will take place on Tuesday, October 27.
 This free, specialized presentation will focus on the multiple pathways for becoming a teacher.
 To register, go to https://www.cameron.edu/education/events to receive a Zoom link to the presentation.
 For more information, email CUTeach@cameron.edu or call 580-581-2320.